rogerbinns/apsw/doc/textsearch.rst

       to generate tokens
   * - :class:`RegexTokenizer`
     - Use :mod:`regular expressions <re>` to generate tokens
+  * - :class:`NGramTokenizer`
+    - Generates ngrams from the text, where you can specify the sizes and unicode categories.
+Useful for doing autocomplete as you type.
   * - :class:`HTMLTokenizer`
     - Wrapper that converts HTML to plan text for a further tokenizer to generate tokens